NazarIlkiv/e-commerce_windowsill/README.md

 Hi!

-This is my **e-commerce project**, the purpose of which is to sell a plastic windowsill.
-This website is complete in development and successfully fulfills its role in the search engine.
+This is my **e-commerce** project created to selling plastic windowsills.
+The project is completed and successfully fulfills its role in the search engine.

-**Tech stack**: React.js, CSS, Axios.

-**Additionally stack**: Swiper slider and api with to send form in telegram.
+**Tech stack**: React.js, CSS, Axios, Swiper slider and API for telegram’s form.

 ### You can evaluate the project by going to github pages.